José Ramón Sandoval: Granada

+Fuenlabrada

-On 11 March 2020, after another lengthy period of inactivity, Sandoval took over for the fired Mere at second-tier newcomers CF Fuenlabrada.
-The following 2 February, he was relieved of his duties.
+On 11 March 2020, following another lengthy period of inactivity, Sandoval took over for the fired Mere at second-tier newcomers CF Fuenlabrada.
+On 2 February 2021, he was relieved of his duties.

 Sandoval returned to Fuenla on 7 March 2022, replacing the dismissed Sergio Pellicer.
+Unable to avoid relegation from the second division, he left after the season ended.

+Granada return

+On 19 March 2024, after almost two years without a club, Sandoval returned to Granada for a second spell, becoming their third manager of the campaign after Paco López and Alexander Medina.
+He left on 26 May, after being relegated as joint-last.